cibernox/cibernox.github.io/source/_posts/2016-04-12-tricks-for-build-composable-components-part-1.markdown

 imagine there is some edge case where `undefined` is a perfectly valid value.
 I just haven't found one yet.

-The second is that while it saves the component composing yours from having to know every default value, it still requires it to know about every option and forward it the template.
+The second is that while it saves the component composing yours from having to know every default value, it still requires it to specify forward *every* option in the template.
-Not yet ideal, but at least you removed half of the problem.
+Not yet ideal, but at least you removed one half of the problem.

-I hope some new HTMLBars/glimmer construction in the future, like the spread operator mentioned in some RFCs will improve this.
+I hope some new HTMLBars/glimmer construction in the future, like the spread operator mentioned in some RFCs will improve the ergonomics of this.

 Stay tuned for part 2.